kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-filters/match.md

 generated_file: true
 ---

 Match filters can be used to select the log records to process.
-These filters have the same options and syntax as the [syslog-ng flow match expressions]({{< relref "/docs/configuration/plugins/syslog-ng-filters/match.md" >}}).
+These filters have the same options and syntax as [syslog-ng flow match expressions]({{< relref "/docs/configuration/plugins/syslog-ng-filters/match.md" >}}).

 {{< highlight yaml >}}
   filters: